oemof/exerpy/docs/introduction.rst

     pip install exerpy

+For complete installation instructions go to :ref:`this page <installation_and_setup_label>`

 ===================
 Quick Start Example
 ===================
-Here's a simple example how to perform an exergy analysis using ExerPy:
+Here's a simple example how to perform an exergy analysis using ExerPy with an Ebsilon model:

 .. code:: python